maphub-co/maphub-qgis/README.md

 1. Obtain an API key from your MapHub account
 2. Enter your API key in the plugin settings
 3. Start uploading and downloading maps!
+4. Use the layer-based synchronization to keep your local layers in sync with MapHub (see [documentation](docs/layer_sync.md))

 ## Requirements
 - QGIS 3.0 or later